-$$TA{mix} = TA{river}f{river} + TA{ocean}f{ocean}$$ , (eq.
+$TA{mix} = TA{river}f{river} + TA{ocean}f{ocean}$, (eq.
 2c)

 where the measured "mixture" value is a linear combination of the river and ocean endmembers.
-If the data falls on a straight line between the endmember values for salinity and alkalinity, then alkalinity is not being produced or consumed in the system (e.g. the blue points in Fig 4).
-Any net removal or addition of alkalinity will move the data off of this conservative mixing line: Below it for removal, and above it for addition (e.g. the red points in Fig. 4).
+This relationship indicates no addition or removal of alkalinity during the mixing process, and can be confirmed visually by plotting alkalinity versus salinity: If the data falls on a straight line between the endmember values for salinity and alkalinity, then alkalinity is not being produced or consumed in the system (Fig 4).
+However, if the alkalinity data falls below this conservative mixing line, then alkalinity is being removed during the mixing process.
 Critically, the signal of interest must be larger than the scatter in the data to quantitatively establish a reaction process, as illustrated by the scatter of data points in Fig. 4.
 At steady state, the alkalinity loss can be quantified by multiplying the river flux by the difference between these two curves.

 The concepts of steady state and (non)conservative mixing are useful frameworks for setting up a study, interpreting the results, and quantifying biogeochemical processes over space and time, and can be applied to any water property that mixes linearly.
-In this river example, DIC-salinity relationships could be used for quantifying carbon uptake and loss due to gas exchange, photosynthesis, and CaCO3 precipitation.
-While this method can diagnose net changes to total alkalinity or DIC budgets due to chemical reactions, the speciation of these quantities may change significantly along the flow path due to the nonlinear nature of the carbonate system.
-For pCO2 and pH, mixing relationships are more complicated because they are nonlinear functions of TA and DIC (Schulz et al., 2023, this volume).
-One important assumption in this model is that mixing only occurs between two end members.
-If there are more than two endmembers interacting in the study area, then this binary mixing model is not appropriate and deviations from linearity cannot be equated with chemical reaction.
+In this river example, DIC-salinity relationships could be used for quantifying carbon uptake and loss due to gas exchange, photosynthesis, and calcium carbonate precipitation.
+For pCO2 and pH, the relationships become more complicated because they are nonlinear functions of TA and DIC (Schulz et al., 2023, this volume).
+In addition, if there are more than two endmembers interacting in the study area, then this binary mixing model is not appropriate.
 We discuss other methods of analyzing field data in Section 3.5.

-3.2 Designing a suitable natural analog study
+3.2 Determining a suitable natural analog location

-Determining whether a site is a suitable natural analog can be accomplished by asking a series of questions about its relevance to OAE deployment (Eisaman et al., 2023, this volume) and/or its monitoring, reporting and verification (MRV, Ho et al., 2023, this volume, Figure 4).
+- 295 Determining whether a site is a suitable natural analog can be accomplished by asking a series of questions about its relevance to OAE deployment and/or its MRV (Figure 4).
 When considering a candidate site, researchers should ask themselves: What qualities make the site relevant to OAE?
 Relevance can be clearly established through the presence of either enhanced alkalinity and/or solid materials that are producing alkalinity through interaction with seawater.
-However, other processes such as particle loading and plume mixing may be appropriate even in the absence of large alkalinity gradients (Figure 1).
+However, other processes such as particle loading and plume mixing may be appropriate even in the absence of large alkalinity gradients 200 (Figure 1) - 300 (Figure 1).

 The next consideration is timescale.
 How fast does the system change, and can alkalinity effects be assessed with an effective sampling strategy?
 Matching the measurement scheme to the process timescale (Figure 2, 3) is critical at this stage, and should guide the choice of measurement platform(s) (Section 3.3), and the associated measurement suite (Section 3.4).
-Alkalinity effects can only be assessed through to the counterfactual case, in a similar manner to how MRV will be conducted (Ho et al., 2023, this volume).
-A control or counterfactual, either in space or in time, should be established and should be quantifiable from the "OAE" condition (Section 3.5).
-The platform, measurements, and counterfactual conditions will all determine the approach for extracting alkalinity effects from the study location (Section 3.5).
-In some cases, it may be useful to pair field observations with models to contextualize your results (Section 3.6).
+Alkalinity effects can only be assessed through to the counterfactual case, in a similar manner to how MRV will be conducted